Master of Business Administration

 Electives are available in computer information systems, finance, health care management, international business, management and marketing.

-The learning objectives and goals of the MBA program are to develop and emphasize skills in the following areas:
+Students who graduate from the MBA program will develop and emphasize skills in the following areas:

-- business analytic skills—facility with quantitative methods and tools and an ability to interpret financial metrics
+Business Analytics: Demonstrate facility with quantitative methods and tools and an ability to interpret financial metrics.

-- people management—ability to understand models and application of leadership and social intelligence
+Managing People: Demonstrate an ability to understand models and applications of leadership and social intelligence.

-- organization management—ability to understand organizational behavior and structures and the importance of effective communication
+Managing Organizations: Demonstrate an ability to understand organizational behavior and structures and the importance of effective communication.

-- strategic integration—ability to assess and diagnose a situation and to formulate and implement effective decisions and responses to business problems
+Strategic Integration: Assess and diagnose a situation and to formulate and implement effective decisions and responses to business problems.

-- ethics—ability to identify ethical issues related to business situations and to develop appropriate situational responses consistent with organizational and societal values
+Ethics: Identify ethical issues related to business situations and to develop appropriate situational responses consistent with organizational and societal values.

 Master of Business Administration